 Intercostal muscle strain is a common injury that affects many people, especially athletes, musicians, and those who perform repetitive motions.
-The intercostal muscles are located between the ribs, and they play a crucial role in breathing.
+The intercostal muscles are located between the ribs and play a crucial role in breathing.

 What are Intercostal muscle strains?

-The intercostal muscles are composed of many groups: internal intercostal muscles, external intercostals, subcostal muscles, and transverse thoracic muscles.
+The intercostal muscles comprise many groups: internal intercostal muscles, external intercostals, subcostal muscles, and transverse thoracic muscles.
 These muscles are located between the ribs.

 Intercostal muscle strains occur when the muscles between the ribs are stretched or torn.
 These muscles help with breathing and are important for everyday activities such as laughing and coughing.